uvzz/IERat/README.md

   sudo dotnet IERatServer.dll --ip=* --port=443
   ```

-* All compiled module DLL files should reside inside the Modules directory of the server (for now there's only a keylogger module).
+* All compiled module DLL files should reside inside the Modules directory of the server.
+They are set to compile inside this folder in the project configuration.

 <!-- Features -->
 ## Features
-* File downloads/uploads
+* File downloads/uploads [very large file transfers can be unstable for now]
-* keylogger module [loaded in-memory]
+* Keylogger module
 * Screenshot captures
 * AV detection
 * Webcam capture module
-* Chrome password recovery module
+* Chrome passwords module
+* All modules are loaded from RAM

 <!-- ROADMAP -->
 ## Roadmap

-- HTTPS Support.
+* HTTPS Suppor.
-- Persistence.
+* Persistence
-- VM detection.
+* VM detection

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->